“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 MDR risk classification: briefly and concisely

-As soon as your software influences decisions on the therapy and diagnosis of a patient, or monitors physiological processes (e.g. sleep rhythms)this already falls at least into class IIa (Rule 11).
-If a patient is in great danger, the risk class increases further (e.g. your app provides support after a heart attack).
+Figure 1: the four risk classes of the MDR.
+As a rule of thumb, the greater the potential damage from the use of a medical device software, the higher the class tends to be.
+As soon as your software influences decisions about a patient’s therapy and diagnostics, or monitors physiological processes (e.g. sleep patterns), it already falls into at least class IIa (rule 11).
+If a patient is in grave danger, the risk class increases further (e.g. your app provides support after a heart attack).
 Software that monitors vital parameters (heart, lungs, etc.) also falls into a higher class.
 As soon as several rules apply to your software, the strictest rule (the highest risk class) applies.

 The MDCG guidance document provides a particularly helpful supplement to this guide.